Thymester/TTD-AOP/README.md

 ### Download

-Download the script using the ZIP file below.
+Download the script using the ZIP file in [Releases](https://github.com/Thymester/TTD-AOP/releases).

 ### Additional Information